Sorry, we’ve got to change your appointment

 Reframing is great tool for being flexible in how you adapt to things. because people, events, and life in general won’t always fit in with our plans.
 That is why the art of reframing is explored in the our NLP Practitioner courses in the New Forest.

 It’s true that many people don’t accept this approach.
 They try to rule the world and make it adapt to them.
 They push, bully and cajole – and they often get their way.
-They succeed.
-But in my experience they don’t appear to be very happy people…
+And they often succeed.
+But, in my experience, they don’t appear to be very happy people…

 Most articles on this site originally appeared in The Pegasus NLP Newsletter – which has been published continuously since January 2001.
 You can subscribe to our usually-monthly newsletter here And there will be no spam – I promise.
 You have trusted me with your email address and I will use it for the Newsletter and for nothing else – and it will never be shared with anyone else.
 Ever.
 (Reg Connolly, founder of Pegasus NLP)